 But job descriptions are different

 Language analytics for job descriptions, however, is unique because job descriptions are a unique type of writing.
-They require purpose-built software.
+They require a specialized language analytics platform.

 Language is infinite, but the language found in job descriptions isn’t.
 In fact, job descriptions tend to say the same things (e.g., ‘excellent communication skills’) and include jargon and corporate cliches (e.g., ‘ability to think outside the box’).
 It’s basically its own type of writing with unique language patterns.
 As such, it requires bespoke rules for natural language processing.